kawansoft/aceql-http-client-python/README.md

 ### Downloading database schema into a file

 Downloading a schema into a  `File` is done through the method.
-See the `RemoteDatabaseMetaData` Documentation:
+See the `RemoteDatabaseMetaData` documentation:

 ```python
 filename = os.path.expanduser("~") + os.sep + "db_schema.html"